The Gambling Law Review: Belgium

 The legal and regulatory framework is essentially built around the two pillars of the gambling policy: one set of rules applies to lotteries and another to games of chance (in the strict sense of the word).

 Games of chance are regulated by the Act, which is further implemented by a number of Royal Decrees.16 The regulatory framework is not complete as a number of Royal Decrees are long overdue.
-The implementation of Royal Decrees is often disputed before the Council of State by one or several operators.
-Most notably, there are a number of cases pending and a number in which there was a recent judgment regarding the Royal Decree on publicity and certain implementing rules regarding online gambling.
-Currently, the last amendment of the Act of 2019 is being challenged before the Constitutional Court.17 The Gaming Commission also issues notes in which policy standpoints or other types of clarifications that it deems necessary are communicated.
+Implementing Royal Decrees are often disputed before the Council of State by one or several operators.
+The Gaming Commission also issues notes in which policy standpoints or other types of clarifications that it deems necessary are communicated.

 Lotteries fall outside of the scope of the Act.
-The National Lottery holds a monopoly for public lotteries, and this is regulated by a specific law.18 In addition, each game of the National Lottery is regulated by a specific Royal Decree.
-The National Lottery is also subject to a Management Agreement with the Belgian state.19 Other charity lotteries offered by non-profit organisations are licensed under an old and succinct law.20
+The National Lottery holds a monopoly for public lotteries, and this is regulated by a specific law as well as a number of Royal Decrees (e.g., with regard to its online activities).17 In addition, each game of the National Lottery is regulated by a dedicated Royal Decree.
+The National Lottery is also subject to a Management Agreement with the Belgian state.18 Other charity lotteries offered by non-profit organisations are licensed under an old and succinct law.19

 ii The regulator